apolloni4n/project_C/README.md

 <p align="center">
   <img src="https://github.com/ikramsofia/project_C/blob/main/rapport/play.png"/>
 </p>

 ## Built with

 - The C programming Language
 - SDL 1.2

 ## How It Works

-you can download all the files & compile it on your own ,or consider running it on a linux machine as ./lab
+You can either download all the files & compile it on your own ,or consider running it on a linux machine as ./lab